Consent given to OBCA corporation to continueunder the CBCA.

 IN THE MATTER OF

-UPON the application (the "Application") of Banro Corporation (the "Applicant") to the Ontario Securities Commission (the "Commission") requesting a consent from the Commission for the Applicant to continue in another jurisdiction, as required by subsection 4(b) of the Regulation;
+UPON the application (the "Application")of Gold Summit Corporation (the "Corporation") tothe Ontario Securities Commission (the "Commission")requesting the consent of the Commission to continue into anotherjurisdiction pursuant to clause 4(b) of the Forms Regulation;

-6. The Applicant is not a party to any proceeding or, to the best of its knowledge, information and belief, pending proceeding under the Act.
+4. the Corporation is not a defaulting reportingissuer under the Act or the regulation thereunder and is nota party to any proceeding nor, to the best of its knowledge,information and belief, any pending proceeding under the Act;

-THE COMMISSION HEREBY CONSENTS to the continuance of the Applicant as a corporation under the CBCA.
+THE COMMISSION hereby consents to thecontinuance of the Corporation under the CBCA.